This post was originally published on this site

 Then things fell into place, one by one.

 What followed was a realization: I was in a white male dominated space.
 I would look around in my classes and my following internships and gain awareness of the space I occupied.
-In a way, it was isolating, but science itself can be isolating.
+In many ways, it was isolating.
 Along the way, I always found someone I could connect with and feel a bit more at ease with, someone who usually looked a little more like me.
 While I appreciate and treasure these connections, I don’t believe that they are necessary to be successful.
 My journey was fueled by pure determination to get to a better place.
 I didn’t know if I was going about it the best way, but I charged forward.
 When I started my career, I didn’t have time to stop and rifle through the heroes of botany to pick someone to emulate.
-I just wanted to chase this feeling of happiness.
-I wanted to be good at something.
+I just wanted to chase this feeling of happiness, for me.

-Of course, it helps to have your community with you, but I am impatient, and I found something that I am passionate about, and I had no intention of waiting for a warm welcome or blessing.
+Of course, it helps to have your community with you; it certainly makes the tough days easier.
+However, I am impatient.
+I had no intention of waiting for a warm welcome or blessing.
 I do not need someone who looks like me or speaks my language to pave the way, I am on my way, and they need to make room.

-In many ways, I feel lucky and some of my experiences are unique.
+In many ways, I feel lucky that my path was colored with unique experiences.
 I have worked across the country with botanic gardens, science reserves, a government agency, and a non-profit.
-It is only now that I allow myself to feel proud of what I have accomplished.
+It is only now that I allow myself to look back and feel proud of what I have accomplished.

-With my work with Mojave Desert Land Trust, I feel appreciated every day by the plants and my supervisors.
+With my work with Mojave Desert Land Trust, I feel appreciated by the plants and my supervisors.
 I love that I can use what I learned from previous experiences and learn more as the days go by.
-This job always keeps me on my toes, and I love that.
-I love the freedom to experiment or to come up with a plan of attack when a problem arises.
-This is in many ways a sum of all the experiences that came before it and I feel very lucky and proud to work for MDLT.
+It is exciting to collaborate and experiment to come up with a plan of attack when a problem arises.
+This job is, in many ways, a sum of all the experiences that came before it, and I feel very lucky and proud to share and grow here at MDLT.